ariellewoods/Lake-Junin-Data-Viz/README.md

 <img width="796" alt="cross_plots" src="https://github.com/ariellewoods/Lake-Junin-Data-Viz/assets/133836011/cc22dd65-e781-4e75-a364-3fa68b11382b">

-Differences in sediment content and correlation between oxygen and carbon isotopes can be used to infer changes in lake level and hydrology.
+Differences in sediment composition, as well as the correlation between oxygen and carbon isotopes, can be used to infer changes in lake level and hydrology.

 <br></br>
 <br></br>